 The Human Relations Office (HRO) shall develop written standards for orientation and continuing education for all CRB members.
+The written standards shall be subject to the approval of the

+- Mayor and Council.
 Completion of the orientation program is required before a member is seated.
-Timely completion of continuing education is required for all sitting members.
+Timely completion of continuing education is required for all sitting members. - Sec.

-Sec.
 19-24.
 Rules and Procedures